Puro Tango Blast: Individual Tangos

 While it is commonly believed that there are only four chapters to the gang, other regions of the state have their own Tangos.
 Collectively, the tangos from Austin, Dallas, Fort Worth, and Houston are known as the 4 Horsemen.
 Individual Tango members use regionally appropriate symbols as tattoos to identify the tango to which they belong.
-Generally, Tango members identify themselves by sport team logos or area codes from their home town or region.
+Generally, Tango members identify themselves by sport team logos or area codes from their hometown or region.

 Houstone or H-Town members, who are from Houston, often use the Houston Texans logo, Houston Astros & Cracked Houston Texan Symbol star.
 D-Town members, who are from Dallas, may use the Dallas Cowboys star, Foritos or F-Town members, who are also known as Foros and are from Fort Worth, often use the 817 area code, a star with 817 in the center similar to a pentagram.
 ATX or A-Town or La Capirucha (meaning The Capital) members, who are from Austin, may use the Texas Capitol building.
 These four Tangos represent the earliest Tangos to form.